Funerals and costs

 I want to make a complaint about a government contracted funeral director

-Complaints in relation to the conduct of, or services provided by, a government contracted funeral director should be directed to the Director, Office of the State Coroner.
+Complaints in relation to the conduct of, or services provided by, a government contracted funeral director should be directed to the Director, Coroners Court of Queensland.
 Your complaint will be investigated and you will be sent a response in due course.

 What should I do if I can’t afford a funeral?